gabrieleCano/Java-P2P-Blockchain/README.md

 - Double-spending solution: UTXO
 - Consensus: Proof-of-Work
 - Network: P2P with Discovery server

+These will be the next steps:

+- Decouple peer actions from node action;
+- Decouple mining actions from peer action;
+- Define the reward mechanisms for miners;
+- Develop a cli for peers;
+- Develop a cli for miners;
+- Improve the Peer Discovery Protocol performed by the node;
+- Deploy the node software to some servers to test the blockchain on a real network.

 To run the software:
 - Execute mainmethod in SharPeiChain class (this will run the node thread on localhost:8080)